program-with-avi/2D-Car-sim/README.md

 After completing the [installation of python](https://www.python.org/downloads/), open your command prompt (cmd or powershell in Windows, terminal in Mac/Linux) and type ```pip install pygame``` (if that doesn't work use ```pip install pygame-ce```).
 ## Running the game
 After you have completed the [installation of Python](https://www.python.org/downloads/) and have library installed, now you can run the game.
-1. Duplicate this repositry or just download the latest version folder
+1. Duplicate this repository or just download the latest version folder
 2. Now open the ```.py``` file and run it.
 3. Congrats you have successfully launched the game!
 ### Using the game